MeysamKarimi/Yekta-Framework/README.md

 ## Overview

 Yekta framework simplifies the model generation process by providing a user-friendly interface to create test models.
-It supports three algorithms: ACO (Ant Colony Optimization), GWO (Grey Wolf Optimization), and Random, enabling users to generate models based on specific algorithmic strategies.
+It supports three algorithms: ACO (Ant Colony Optimization), GWO (Grey Wolf Optimization), and a random procedure, enabling users to generate models based on specific algorithmic strategies.
-Yekta is a powerful tool for generating test models and has demonstrated remarkable effectiveness in mutation testing analysis.
-In our evaluations, we found that approximately 80% of mutations, created by Guerra and et al. [3], were successfully killed using ACO and GWO algorithms.
+Yekta is a powerful tool for generating models and has demonstrated remarkable effectiveness in mutation testing analysis, so it is specially tailored to model-based testing.
+In our evaluations [1], we found that approximately 80% of mutations, created by Guerra and et al. [3], were successfully killed using ACO algorithm.
 This exceptional mutation-killing rate underscores the tool's robustness and utility for software testing and quality assurance.
-For more details please visit our paper [1].

 ## Prerequisites